Inklingo

 Estoy muy emocionado por el concierto de esta noche.

-I am very thrilled about tonight's concert.
+I am very excited about the concert tonight.

 Ella se sintió emocionada al ver a su familia después de tanto tiempo.